rhertzog/distro-tracker/docs/design.rst

 Email Control Messages
 ++++++++++++++++++++++

-The PTS expects the system's MTA to pipe any received control emails to the :mod:`distro_tracker.mail.management.commands.tracker_control` Django management command.
+Distro Tracker expects the system's MTA to pipe any received control emails to the :mod:`distro_tracker.mail.management.commands.tracker_control` Django management command.
 For information how to set this up, refer to the :ref:`mailbot setup <mailbot>`.